 From there you’ll be able to drag your regrammed post onto the social media calendar and schedule it to post anytime you want.
 You’ll also see all your other scheduled posts, so you can create an engaging mix of original and regrammed content for your feed.

 Download our 100+ paged ebook: Instagram for Business to learn how to better utilize Instagram to grow your business today.

-Now that you know how to correctly repost on Instagram, let’s talk about how to leverage Regrams to boost engagement, increase brand awareness, and mix up that marketing strategy.
+Now that you know all about reposting on Instagram, let’s talk about how to leverage regrams to boost engagement, increase brand awareness, and mix up that marketing strategy.

 How to Leverage Regrams for Your Brand

 There’s a lot of content posted on Instagram each day.
 (That’s a lot of potential Regramming right there.)
-But, just like you should strategize your organic material, you should also have a strategy for your Regrams.
+But, just like you should strategize your organic material, you should also have a strategy when reposting content on Instagram.
 Don’t merely go out and grab a photo to share.

 Start by reviewing your editorial calendar and seeing where you can plug in a Regram or two per week.
 This will dictate when and how often to repost Instagram content in a way that doesn’t disrupt your current strategy.

-Next, figure out your goals behind reposted content.
+Next, figure out your goals behind reposted Instagram content.
 Are you…

 - …looking to share user-generated content?